Freight Shipping from St. Petersburg to Kansas City

 How much does it cost to ship freight from St. Petersburg to Kansas City?

-Full truckload (FTL) rates from St. Petersburg, FL to Kansas City, KS currently range from $2,915-$3,593 for a standard dry van load over the 1,356-mile route.
+Full truckload (FTL) rates from St. Petersburg, FL to Kansas City, KS currently range $2,915-$3,593 (roughly $2.18-$2.66 per mile over 1,356 miles).
 LTL shipments typically cost $946-$1,553 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from St. Petersburg to Kansas City?

-Standard FTL transit from St. Petersburg to Kansas City is approximately 25 hrs by truck over 1,356 miles.
+Standard FTL transit from St. Petersburg to Kansas City is approximately 25 hrs by truck over 1,356 miles, with 3 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for St. Petersburg to Kansas City freight?